-The bad news: Without this, 40% of employees will leave in their first year
+The bad news: Without this, 40% of employees say they'd leave in their first year

-But the great news is, one solution to engagement is not costly.
+Great news - one solution to engagement is not costly

 What do staff want that will keep them engaged, and give you a return on investment?